emicklei/proto/README.md

 ### contributions

-See (https://github.com/emicklei/proto-contrib) for other contributions on top of this package such as protofmt, proto2xsd and proto2gql.
+See [proto-contrib](https://github.com/emicklei/proto-contrib) for other contributions on top of this package such as protofmt, proto2xsd and proto2gql.
+[protobuf2map](https://github.com/emicklei/protobuf2map) is a small package for inspecting serialized protobuf messages using its `.proto` definition.

 © 2017, [ernestmicklei.com](http://ernestmicklei.com).
 MIT License.
 Contributions welcome.